Carl Gustav Jung

 The irony

 Quinn's CVF and Jung's typology are two of the most widely adopted frameworks in organisational life.
-They are structurally compatible.
-And yet practitioners keep them in separate rooms.
+They are structurally compatible, yet practitioners keep them in separate rooms.

 The reason starts with how they were built.
-Jung's typology — the source of the introversion/extraversion distinction, the thinking/feeling axis, the whole architecture — was developed through clinical observation and introspection.
-Rigorous for its time and enormously influential, but not built on the kind of systematic empirical research that organisational frameworks require to survive scrutiny.
-Quinn, working fifty years later, inherited the underlying structure — the competing axes, the quadrant logic — and grounded it in organisational research instead.
+Jung's typology is the source of the introversion/extraversion distinction and the thinking/feeling axis.
+The whole architecture was developed through clinical observation and introspection.
+It was rigorous for its time and influential, but not built on the systematic empirical research organisational frameworks require to survive scrutiny.
+Quinn, working fifty years later, inherited the underlying structure.
+He took the competing axes with the quadrant logic and grounded it in organisational research.

 Cameron and Quinn acknowledge this lineage directly.
-The CVF draws on Jung's opposites — the idea that effective functioning requires holding competing orientations in tension rather than resolving them.
-What Quinn adds is a level of construct validity not established in Jung's original work — the systematic empirical research that demonstrates a framework measures what it claims to measure.
+The CVF draws on Jung's opposites.
+The idea that effective functioning requires holding competing orientations in tension rather than resolving them.
+Quinn adds a level of construct validity not present in Jung's original work.
+The systematic empirical research that demonstrates a framework measures what it claims to measure.

 The result is a precise irony: the organisational world accepted Jung's architecture while quietly dropping Jung as the source.
 The structure travelled.
-The attribution didn't.
+The attribution did not.

 The political reason